 To get started, click Tools tab and then the button labeled Tasks.
 By default, you will see the list of tasks assigned to the currently logged user, i.e. you, with several quick filters at the top of the list:

 In most cases, the list becomes very long.
-To find the tasks you are looking for click on filters are inactive link in the top-right corner.
+To find the tasks you are looking for click on the filters are inactive link in the top-right corner.
 It will allow you to see only those you are looking for.

-Right, now let’s move on create and assign a new task.
+Right, now let’s move on to create and assign a new task.
 We may give Richard a task to create a course curriculum.
 We shall give him a sample file and one week to complete the task.

 When somebody assigns you to the task, you look at what needs to be done and get to work.
 Here are some good practices for using tasks: